alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/2025/2025-08-07-the-purposes-of-the-believers-trial.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "The Purposes of the Believer's Trial"
+title: The Purposes of the Believer's Trial
 date: 2025-08-07
-hijri: "Safar 13, 1447 AH"
+hijri: '1447-02-13'
-source: "Fatawa Islamiyah pg.
-177-180"
+source: Fatawa Islamiyah pg.
+177-180
-category: [misc]
+category:
+- misc
-tags: [ibn-uthaymeen]
+tags:
+- ibn-uthaymeen
 lang: en
 translation: false
-summary: "Allah, the Almighty, the Majestic is Wiser, Greater, More Powerful and More Able; thus it is incumbent upon us to accept His Decree with a complete acceptance, both those which He allows to happen without necessitating His approval, and those which happen with His liking and approval."
+summary: Allah, the Almighty, the Majestic is Wiser, Greater, More Powerful and More Able; thus it is incumbent upon us to accept His Decree with a complete acceptance, both those which He allows to happen without necessitating His approval, and those which happen with His liking and approval.
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
 ---

 ### Question: